 What is a Shared Service Model?

-Shared services is a business model that allows resources to be leveraged across an organization, which results in lower costs with customer service levels that were agreed upon.
-It is a separate business unit created to deliver a variety of services to both the corporate functions and operating business units.
+Shared services is a business model that leverage resources across an organization.
+This results in lower costs with agreed-upon customer service levels.
+It’s a separate business unit that delivers numerous services to both the corporate functions and operating business units.

-The shared service model was created around the goal to allow each business division to concentrate its limited resources on the activities that support the division’s business goals.
+The shared service model surrounds one goal.
+This goal is to allow each business division to concentrate its limited resources on the activities that support the division’s business goals.

 What are the Benefits of a Shared Service Model?